-- Implement improved planning, training and strategic budgeting systems - Monitor and assess outcomes in order to inform improvements

-- Develop new resources in strategic areas such as auxiliary operations, nonresident tuition, external grants and contracts, continuing education and self-support programs - Partner with the UW-Eau Claire Foundation to expand opportunities for philanthropy.
+- Monitor and assess outcomes in order to inform improvements. - Develop new resources in strategic areas such as auxiliary operations, nonresident tuition, external grants and contracts, continuing education and selfsupport programs. - Partner with the UW-Eau Claire Foundation to expand opportunities for philanthropy.